ChinmayDandekar7/PRODIGY_DS_05/README.md

 Objective :
 The project is designed to:
 Analyze traffic accident data to uncover patterns related to weather and time.
 Visualize accident hotspots across the U.S. using geographic data.
 Explore the relationship between weather conditions and accident occurrence.

-Dataset
+Dataset :
 The dataset used in this analysis consists of 500,000 sampled records of traffic accidents in the U.S., containing fields such as:

-Date and time of the accident :
+Date and time of the accident
 Geographic location (latitude, longitude)
 Weather conditions (e.g., temperature, visibility) Road and traffic conditions
-The original dataset can be accessed via Kaggle - US Accidents Dataset.
+The original dataset can be accessed via Kaggle - [US Accidents Dataset](https://drive.google.com/file/d/1U3u8QYzLjnEaSurtZfSAS_oh9AT2Mn8X/edit).

 Key Features :
 Data Cleaning: Handling missing values and parsing timestamps.